awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codegurureviewer-repositoryassociation.md

 ## Properties<a name="aws-resource-codegurureviewer-repositoryassociation-properties"></a>

 `BucketName`  <a name="cfn-codegurureviewer-repositoryassociation-bucketname"></a>
 The name of the bucket\.
-This is required for your S3Bucket repositoryThe name must start with the prefix, `codeguru-reviewer-*`\.
+This is required for your S3Bucket repository\.
+The name must start with the prefix `codeguru-reviewer-*`\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)